BenSimonds/MarkLogicCITES/README.md

 Aims:
 =====
-	- Build a MarkLogic database and associated app that shows data about trades of endangered animals into and out of britain.
+	- Build a MarkLogic database and associated app that shows data about trades of endangered animals into and out of Britain.
 	- Provide a search tool for finding out about different species, and some analysis of which are the most traded, different exporters etc.
 	- Tie in with images, wikipedia data, scraped with beautiful soup and added to the db or just referenced externally.